-- Phase Four will run from February 8, 2021 through April 7, 2021. - Phase Five will run from April 8, 2021 through the last day of school. - Parents wishing to change their students from the fully remote model for Phase Five must request to do so by March 14, 2021. - The length of the fully remote model will be a minimum of four hours. - If necessary, the district will determine if an IEP meeting or amendment to the IEP will be needed for any students enrolled in the fully remote model. - Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - Synchronous instruction may include, but is not limited to: - live real time face-to-face instruction through Google Meet - live real time face-to-face instruction through Zoom - live real time communication through Google Classroom and district email - Asynchronous instruction may include, but is not limited to: - self guided lessons

-- streaming video content

-- pre-recorded teacher-created lectures

-- $\circ$ note taking

-- online diagnostic tools
+- Phase Five will run from April 12, 2021 through the last day of school. - The length of the fully remote model will be a minimum of four hours. - If necessary, the district will determine if an IEP meeting or amendment to the IEP will be needed for any students enrolled in the fully remote model. - Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - Synchronous instruction may include, but is not limited to: - live real time face-to-face instruction through Google Meet - live real time face-to-face instruction through Zoom - live real time communication through Google Classroom and district email - Asynchronous instruction may include, but is not limited to: - self guided lessons - streaming video content - pre-recorded teacher-created lectures - note taking - online diagnostic tools